See Also: The Last Prophecy - The Cathar Prophecy of 2021

 Angels are usually depicted with wings.Â

-The French word for wings is 'ailes,' pronounced 'el.'
+The French word for wings is "ailes," pronounced "el."

-Babel (later called Babylon) translates from the Akkadian to Gate of El.
-It was a biblical city located about 85 km south of Bagdad, Iraq, famous for its Tower of Babel legend in which people, after having displeased God, had their languages confused and were scattered all over the Earth as punishment.
+Babel (later called Babylon) translates from the Akkadian to "Gate of El."
+It was a biblical city located about 85 km south of Bagdad, Iraq, famous for the Tower of Babel legend in which its people, after having displeased God, had their languages confused and were scattered all over the Earth as punishment.

-Contrary to Judaism and Christianity, which are worships of the god Yahweh, antediluvian mythology seems to be rooted in the angelic God of Genesis 1, El, and his feminine counterpart, Hel.Â
+Contrary to Judaism and Christianity, which are worships of the god Yahweh, antediluvian mythology seems to be rooted in the angelic God of Genesis 1, El, and probably his female counterpart, Hel, of which we see many remnants in the French language.

+At the time of Jesus, the nous was the substance of God, "he himself is pure nous" ("Apollonius of Tyana."
+Wikipedia, Wikimedia Foundation, 13 September 2024, https://en.wikipedia.org/wiki/Apollonius_of_Tyana.).
 The nous would be the Spirit or a part us that interfaces with the Spirit.
 It allows us to perceive the underlying logic of life.
-In Christianity the Spirit is a messenger of God which enlightens and provides clarity (Acts 1:2; John 14:16; John 15:26; John 16:7) and is one of the three divine persons of the Trinity.
+In Christianity the Spirit is a messenger of God which enlightens and provides clarity (Acts 1:2; John 14:16; John 15:26; John 16:7).

 The Holy Spirit has a strong connection with light in Christianity.
 At times it is called the source of light or the lord of light (examples, hymntime.com, blessedcatholicmom.com, humnary.com).
 In French, the Spirit is often referred to as Dieu de Lumiere (God of Light).